Unboxed-Software/solana-course/content/program-testing.md

 ### Compute budget

 Developing on a blockchain comes with some unique constraints, one of those on Solana is the compute budget.
-Although there are plans to move to a per transaction basis, all Solana transactions are restricted to a per instruction compute budget.
+Solana just recently moved from a per instruction compute budget to a transaction wide compute budget.
 The compute budget is meant to prevent a program from abusing resources.
-Every instruction has a budget of 200,000 compute units and different actions consume different amounts of compute units.
+Every transaction has a budget of 1.4m compute units and different actions consume different amounts of compute units.

 As an instruction executes and the program performs various actions, it consumes this compute budget by using up computation units.
 When the program consumes its entire budget or exceeds a bound, the runtime halts the program and returns an error.
 The function `sol_log_compute_units()` is available to use to print exactly how many compute units are remaining for the program to consume within the current instruction.